 Alex Mardikian has been our Chief Executive Officer since November 1, 2017.
 Prior to this, he has served as the CMO of MCIG., the Company's single shareholder and has served as the Interim CEO since the company's inception.
 Alex Mardikian has an extensive background in manufacturing, marketing, and sales, with 30-years of experience.
 His served as the Western Regional Manager, Product Design and Certification, for Schlumberger Industries and as a founding principal of Sonic Jet Performance, Inc., which changed its name to Force Protection, Inc., that traded on the OTC: FRPT.OB which was subsequently acquired by General Dynamics in 2011.
 He worked under exclusive licensing of Von Dutch, Ed Hardy, Quadrophenia with The WHO and the Grammy Label by the Recording Academy.
 In the last decade, Alex has focused his direction more so on digital marketing and the cannabis industry.
-Over that span to date, he has been appointed key roles in MegaUpload, Otherside Farms, an Education and Cultivation co-op in Southern California, UC Riverside and Mt.
+Over that span to date, he has been appointed key roles in MegaUpload, Otherside Farms, an Education and Cultivation co-op in Southern California, Northsight Capital in Arizona and MCIG Group, headquartered in Nevada.
+He attended the University of Southern California, UC Riverside and Mt.
 San Antonio College specializing in Mechanical Engineering, with emphasizes in Hydraulics and Fluid Power Technologies.